pwncollege/linux-luminarium/paths/absolute-cwd/DESCRIPTION.md

 The reasons for this will become clear later in the module.

 As an aside, now you can see what the `~` was in the prompt!
-It shows the current that your shell is located at.
+It shows the current path that your shell is located at.

 This challenge will require you to execute the `/challenge/run` program from a specific path (which it will tell you).
 You'll need to `cd` to that directory before rerunning the challenge program.